PranavaaKirupakaran/SOEN341_Project/README.md

     - Role: Testing
     - Strengths: Knowledgeble in databases and always open to new approaches
 - Mira Aji
-    - Role: Frontend Programmer
+    - Role: Frontend Developer
     - Strengths:
 - Sami Farhat (sfarhatcomp)
-    - Role: Backend Programmer
+    - Role: Backend Developer
     - Strength: Quick-learning and can easily adapt to multiple situations
 ## Project Approach:
     In order to complete this project, we had to assess and understand the strength of everyone.